NEW LIVE REMOTE classes for Fall 2020!

-SOS: Teacher Licensing in Massachusetts Made Easy
+SOS: Teacher Licensing in Massachusetts Made Easy, NEW LIVE-REMOTE!

 Are you interested in becoming a teacher, but quickly change your mind every time you visit DESE’s web site?
 Whether you are new to teaching, considering a career change, hoping to become a teacher or even licensed in another state, this workshop is for you.
 This workshop will give you a better understanding of the license process, and also help you to strategically develop a long term plan, that will save you both time and money.